Provision Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 Configure the database

-The config key in the CassandaDatacenter resource contains the parameters used to configure the server process running in each pod.
+The config key in the CassandraDatacenter resource contains the parameters used to configure the server process running in each pod.
 In general, it is not necessary to specify any parameters here.
 Settings omitted from the config key receive reasonable default values, and it is common to run demo clusters with no custom configuration.

-If you are familiar with configuring Cassandra or DSE outside of containers on traditional operating systems, then you recognize that some familiar configuration parameters have been specified elsewhere in the CassandaDatacenter resource, outside of the config section.
-Do not repeat these parameters inside of the config section of the provisioning YAML file; Kubernetes Operator for Apache Cassandra populates them automatically from the CassandaDatacenter resource.
+If you are familiar with configuring Cassandra or DSE outside of containers on traditional operating systems, then you recognize that some familiar configuration parameters have been specified elsewhere in the CassandraDatacenter resource, outside of the config section.
+Do not repeat these parameters inside of the config section of the provisioning YAML file; the Cassandra Operator populates them automatically from the CassandraDatacenter resource.
 For example:

 • cluster_name parameter, which is normally specified in the cassandra.yaml file.
+The location of this file depends on the type of installation:

 • Package installations: /etc/dse/cassandra/cassandra.yaml

-• Tarball installations: <install_location>/resources/cassandra/conf/cassandra.yaml
+• Tarball installations: INSTALL_LOCATION/resources/cassandra/conf/cassandra.yaml

 • rack and datacenter parameters.

-Similarly, Kubernetes Operator for Apache Cassandra automatically populates any values that are normally customized on a per Cassandra node basis.
-Do not specify these in the CassandaDatacenter resource.
-For example, do not specify in the basis key:
+Similarly, the Cassandra Operator automatically populates any values that are normally customized on a per Cassandra node basis.
+Do not specify these in the CassandraDatacenter resource.
+For example, in the basis key, don’t specify initial_token, listen_address, or other ip-addresses.

 A large number of keys and values can be specified in the config section.
-The config key data structure resembles the DataStax OpsCenter Lifecycle Manager (LCM) configuration profiles.
+The config key data structure resembles the DSE OpsCenter Lifecycle Manager (LCM) configuration profiles.
 If needed, extrapolate the parameters to use from the LCM config profile options.

 View information about the superuser credentials